Grant Dillon muses with long time friend Joel Rickert about his

 Grant's brother Michael Files is a Sacramento artisan, "Mike is a Virgo

-perfectionist whose talents range from photography to metal sculpture and most
+perfectionist whose talents range from photography to metal sculpture and

-endeavor he attempts he does wonderfully.
+creative endeavor he attempts he does wonderfully.

 Grant began working for prominent Interior Decorator Mildred Reis which